tchitchek-lab/CellVizR/README.md

 ![](README_files/figure-markdown_github/plotHmExpressions2-1.png)

+*The same representation but with marker and cluster defined.*

 The customization parameters of the `plotHmExpressions` are:

--   the `markers` argument is used to specify the markers to be used for the heatmap
+-   the `markers` argument is used to specify the markers to be used for the heatmap,
--   the `clusters` argument is used to specify the identifiers of the clusters to be displayed for the heatmap
+-   the `clusters` argument is used to specify the identifiers of the clusters to be displayed for the heatmap.

 These parameters can be used independently of each other.